ScotterMonk/2ndFoundation/build_plan/app-summary.md

 # Application

 ## Summary
 A searchable knowledge oracle: drag-and-drop your documents, let the app index them with embeddings and keywords, then ask natural-language questions to retrieve the best passages and files in seconds.
-The app runs locally or on a web server, stores data in PostgreSQL with pgVector, and uses a production-grade hybrid search that blends semantic and keyword relevance for precise, trustworthy results.
+The app runs locally or on a web server, stores data in PostgreSQL with pgVector, and uses a production-grade hybrid RAG search where each chunk/entity has consistent metadata parameters (like "type" and "topic") that enable querying for related entities without the overhead of a full graph solution.
+Details and examples of this RAG approach here: `build_plan/ref-rag-details.md`

-Highlights for non-ML users
+Highlights for human devs and users
 - Upload PDFs, Word docs, Markdown, and text files
 - Automatic embeddings + keyword indexing for fast, accurate retrieval
-- Powerful hybrid search (semantic + exact keywords) with fair scoring
+- Hybrid search (semantic + exact keywords) with fair scoring
 - Clean web UI for Search, Uploads, Results history, Testing, Admin
 - Works offline (local models) or with cloud embeddings if desired
 - Secure by design: sandboxed execution, input sanitization, and best-practice deployment